 Currently, the site is:

-- Occupied by the Kanata Golf & Country Club, which consists of and 18-hole golf course, a two-storey clubhouse, as well as a large surface parking lot on the southwest portion of the site.
+- Occupied by the Kanata Golf & Country Club, which consists of an 18-hole golf course, a two-storey clubhouse, as well as a large surface parking lot on the southwest portion of the site

-The applicant described the resubmission as including the following changes:
+The applicant described the third submission as including the following changes:

 Further details regarding the changes to the proposal can be found in the amended Planning Rationale.